 WebSphere Application Server simplified architecture

-Retain in memory that the simplification to the design has been made to focus on how it associates to application hosting in a secure atmosphere.
+Retain in memory that the simplification of the design has been made to focus on how it associates with application hosting in a secure atmosphere.

 WebSphere node component